TrueBlocks/trueblocks-core/src/apps/ethslurp/README.md

 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+`Notes:`

+- Portions of this software are Powered by Etherscan.io APIs.

 #### Other Options

 All **quickBlocks** command-line tools support the following commands (although in some case, they have no meaning):